coryshain/cdr/README.md

 ## Basic usage

-Once CDR is installed system-wide as described above (and the `cdr` conda environment is activated via `conda activate cdr`, if relevant), the CDR package can be imported into Python as shown
+Once CDR is installed system-wide as described above (and the `cdr` conda environment is activated via `conda activate cdr` or `conda activate cdrnn`, see above), the CDR package can be imported into Python as shown

     import cdr